 SolarWinds SEM can be set up to automatically respond to suspicious IP addresses or shut down applications behaving strangely (suddenly producing a lot of errors).
 As a result, you can minimize time delays if there’s an attack on your system.
 It also keeps tabs on file and USB integrity and can stop data download or access if something doesn’t look right.

 The best part is you can try out SEM free for 30 days, and afterward, you simply pay per node.

 You can also consider Netsparker Vulnerability Scanner as a SQL injection detection tool.
 Vulnerability Scanner is a web application security tool with reporting and workflow capabilities.
 Netsparker includes a special tool called Proof-Based-Scanning technology, which automatically verifies whether any of your security scan results are false positives.
 This can help prevent database admins or security staff from having to check through all the results from a vulnerability scan.

 This is a highly scalable app with the ability to automate a large part of your vulnerability scanning.
 This relatively new product is still getting some details ironed out, namely issues such as the high system usage while the scanner is running.
 Rather than a background “always on” tool, this is better used as a periodic scanner.

 While all the above tools are built to help prevent SQL injection attacks, you should also take steps to set up your websites and applications to be protected against SQL injections in the first place.
 Then, with careful site design and high-quality protection tools such as SolarWinds SEM on your side, you’re in the best position to keep your sensitive data safe from an attack.

 What Is a Data Breach?
-Ultimate Guide to Cybersecurity Breaches in 2020: Attackers are becoming more and more advanced, and software must adapt in response.
+Ultimate Guide to Cybersecurity Breaches: Attackers are becoming more and more advanced, and software must adapt in response.
 I prepared an article about data breaches and how to prevent them, so you can keep your organization’s data safe.